 Mutual of Omaha has several features and benefits consumers and long-term care specialists alike look for in a long-term care insurance policy.

 Both products provide outstanding value.
 Key product features include:

-Inflation options from 1 to 5% compound in quarter of a percentage increments
+- Inflation options from 1 to 5% compound in any quarter of a percentage increments

-Return of Premium at Death – prior to age 65
+- Return of Premium at Death – before age 65

-The “Custom Solution” series includes a unique inflation “buy-up” option which can increase the power of your benefits, perhaps just before you may need them.
-Every year, on the anniversary of your policy, you can choose to increase the inflation percentage without evidence of insurability.
+The "Custom Solution" series includes a unique inflation "buy-up" option, which can increase the power of your benefits, perhaps just before you may need them.
+Every year, on the anniversary of your policy, you can choose to increase the inflation percentage, without evidence of insurability.
 You can exercise this option for 20 years or to age 74, whichever comes first, as long as you are not on claim at the time.

 Another Key Benefit

 You can receive benefits anywhere in the United States and U.S. territories, Canada, the United Kingdom, and up to one year in any other foreign country.